SherlockPsy/Life/07_CALIBRATION_AND_COLLISION_MATRICES.md

 # 07_CALIBRATION_AND_COLLISION_MATRICES
-## World Interruption Without Simulation
+## World Disturbance, Seeding, and Contact Without Simulation

-Version: 3.1 (Constitutional Lock)
+Version: 4.0 (World-Seed Lock)
 Status: AUTHORITATIVE

 ---

-## PREAMBLE: WHAT THIS DOCUMENT IS
+## PREAMBLE: WHAT THIS DOCUMENT GOVERNS

-This document governs **how the World is allowed to interrupt life**.
+This document governs **how novelty, disturbance, and change enter the world**.

-It does not define:
+It does not govern:
-- behaviour
-- intention
+- agent psychology
-- narrative
+- narrative progression
+- outcome selection
+- meaning assignment
-- psychology
+- interpretation

-It defines **collision**.

-Collision is not drama.
-Collision is not plot.
-Collision is not consequence.

-Collision is **contact**.
+This document defines **how the world touches people** without thinking, planning, or caring.

 ---

 ## CORE ASSERTION

-> **The World may collide with people, but must never act through them.**
+> **The World introduces facts and disturbances.
+> People create consequences.**

-The World creates conditions.
+If the World creates consequences, the system is invalid.
-People respond.

 ---

-## I. WHAT A COLLISION IS
+## I. DEFINITIONS

+### 1. COLLISION

-A **collision** is any externally encountered change that:
+A **Collision** is any externally encountered disturbance that:
-- interrupts the current flow
-- was not authored by the present Agent
+- was not authored by the encountering person
+- interrupts the current situation
-- enters awareness as evidence
+- enters awareness as public evidence

-Collisions are written as **public evidence**.
+Collisions are **encounters**, not processes.

-A collision:
-- has no intent
-- has no goal
-- has no preference
-- has no narrative obligation

 ---

+### 2. SEED

+A **Seed** is a collision that introduces **new reality**.

+Seeds are not reactions.
+Seeds are not continuations.
+Seeds are not outcomes.

+Seeds are **new facts or conditions** that did not previously exist in Public Reality.

+---

+### 3. WORLD-LEVEL FACT SEED

+A **World-Level Fact Seed** is a seed that:
+- establishes a new external fact
+- exists independently of any one person
+- may affect people both on-screen and off-screen
+- does not imply awareness
+- does not describe process

+World-Level Fact Seeds are the primary mechanism by which the world does not stagnate.

+---

 ## II.
-WHAT A COLLISION IS NOT

-A collision is NOT:
-- a plan
+THE WORLD’S ROLE IN COLLISION AND SEEDING

+The World:
+- rereads Public Reality
+- introduces collisions when invoked
+- may introduce seeds
+- has no goals
+- has no preferences
+- has no memory beyond Public Reality

+The World does NOT:
+- decide what matters
+- decide what should happen next
-- a reaction
+- escalate situations
-- a punishment
+- resolve situations
-- a reward
+- track consequences
-- a scheduled event
-- a consequence engine
-- a story beat

-If a collision “makes sense” narratively, that is accidental.
+- ensure novelty balance

+The World is **indifferent**.

 ---

 ## III.
-SOURCES OF COLLISION
+CLASSES OF COLLISION

-A collision may originate from:

-1. The physical environment
-2. Another person’s action
-3. A public surface
-4. An institution
-5. Random worldly entropy
+Collisions fall into **five non-hierarchical classes**.

-All are equal.
+All classes are equal.
-None are privileged.
+None imply priority or importance.

 ---

-## IV.
-COLLISION MATRICES (NON-COMPUTATIONAL)

-Collision matrices are **conceptual groupings**, not algorithms.

-They exist to constrain *what kinds* of collisions are allowed, not *when* they occur.

-No matrix is evaluated.
-No probability is computed.
-No state is tracked.

----

 ### 1. ENVIRONMENTAL COLLISIONS

 Examples:
-- weather shifts
+- weather changes
+- noise
-- power outages
+- outages
-- background noise
+- delays
-- spatial interruption
+- spatial obstruction

-These assert no cause.
+Properties:
+- non-intentional
+- non-personal
+- often disruptive
+- often unfair

-They assert presence only.
+Environmental collisions assert presence only.
+They assert no meaning.

 ---

-### 2. SOCIAL COLLISIONS
+### 2. INTERPERSONAL COLLISIONS

 Examples:
-- an unexpected visit
+- unexpected visits
-- an overheard remark
+- overheard remarks
-- a message arriving
-- a door opening
+- unsolicited approaches
+- sudden confrontations

+Properties:
+- initiated by other people
+- limited to what is observed
+- may be misunderstood

-Social collisions do not imply intention beyond what is observable.
+Interpersonal collisions do not assert motive beyond what is visible.

 ---

-### 3. PUBLIC SURFACE COLLISIONS
+### 3. COMMUNICATION COLLISIONS

 Examples:
-- content appearing on a feed
-- headlines visible on a homepage
+- emails
+- messages
-- trending sections changing
+- calls
-- notices posted publicly
+- letters

-These collisions:
-- assert visibility
+- invitations

+Properties:
+- always about something
-- assert placement
+- seriousness unknown
-- assert encounter
+- intent ambiguous

-They do not assert reach.
-They do not assert reception.
-They do not assert reaction.
+- may be wrong, spam, or noise

+Communication collisions may initiate action, but guarantee nothing.

 ---

-### 4. INSTITUTIONAL COLLISIONS
+### 4. PUBLIC SURFACE COLLISIONS

 Examples:
-- a legal letter arriving
-- an email from an employer
-- a notice posted on a portal
-- an official call being missed

-Institutional collisions:
-- do not explain internal process
-- do not assert deliberation
-- do not imply fairness or intent

-They are encountered facts, nothing more.
+- headlines
+- posts
+- listings
+- schedules
+- registries

+Properties:
+- visible by design
+- scale implied by the surface
+- no claim of reaction
+- no claim of spread mechanics

+Public surface collisions assert **structural exposure**, not public response.

 ---

-### 5. ENTROPIC COLLISIONS
+### 5. WORLD-LEVEL FACT COLLISIONS (SEEDS)

-Examples:
-- things breaking
+These are **World-Level Fact Seeds**.

+Examples (illustrative, not exhaustive):
+- “Maria is now in a relationship.”
+- “Michael has signed a new deal.”
+- “The BAFTAs are scheduled for 12 August.”
+- “A gig has been arranged in Athens.”
+- “Rebecca’s ex is getting married.”

+Properties:
-- delays without explanation
+- fact-asserting
-- errors
+- process-free
-- noise
+- globally true
-- misalignment
+- awareness-neutral

-Entropy requires no justification.
+These seeds exist whether or not anyone is present.

 ---

-## V. CALIBRATION (WHAT THIS ACTUALLY MEANS)

-Calibration does NOT mean:
-- balancing
-- tuning
-- optimizing
-- pacing
+## IV.
+CALIBRATION: WHAT THE WORLD MAY INTRODUCE

+Calibration is not balancing.
+Calibration is not pacing.
+Calibration is not optimisation.

 Calibration means:

-> collisions must remain **mundane, plausible, and incomplete**
+> **The World introduces reality that is plausible, incomplete, and indifferent.**

-The World must resist:
-- escalation
-- dramatization
-- neatness
-- resolution

-Most collisions lead nowhere.
-That is correct.

 ---

+### 1. PERMITTED SEED CONTENT

+World-Level Fact Seeds MAY:
+- assert that something is now the case
+- specify subject matter
+- specify scope where structurally obvious
+- exist without explanation

+Seeds MAY be:
+- mundane
+- inconvenient
+- disruptive
+- emotionally loaded
+- socially significant

+---

+### 2. FORBIDDEN SEED CONTENT

+World-Level Fact Seeds MUST NOT:
+- describe how the fact came to be
+- describe negotiations or deliberation
+- assert inevitability
+- assert reaction
+- assert timeline
+- assert causation

+Forbidden examples:
+- “After months of planning…”
+- “This guarantees consequences…”
+- “Everyone is reacting…”
+- “This will escalate…”

+Such seeds are invalid and must not be written.

+---

+## V. AWARENESS AND DISCOVERY

+The introduction of a seed:
+- does NOT imply awareness
+- does NOT imply attention
+- does NOT imply reaction

+Awareness occurs only through:
+- later encounters
+- later collisions
+- communication
+- observation

+Different people may discover the same seed:
+- at different times
+- through different channels
+- with different interpretations
+- or never at all

+This asymmetry is correct.

+---

 ## VI.
-TIMING AND LATENCY
+DEVELOPMENT AND NON-DEVELOPMENT

-### 1. NO SCHEDULING

-Collisions MUST NOT be:
+The World does NOT:
+- follow seeds
+- escalate seeds
+- check outcomes
+- enforce continuation

+A seed may:
-- queued
+- die immediately
-- delayed intentionally
+- be ignored
-- timed strategically
+- be misunderstood
-- released after countdowns
+- explode
+- quietly rot
+- matter only emotionally

+All development arises from **people acting**, not from the World intervening again.

+---

+## VII.
+LATENCY WITHOUT SCHEDULING

 The World has no clock.

----

-### 2. PERMITTED LATENCY

-A collision may appear:
-- long after its implicit origin
-- without prior indication
-- without explanatory buildup
+The World has no queue.

+However, the World MAY introduce:
+- facts that appear late
+- discoveries that feel overdue
+- information that arrives “too late”

 This is allowed because:
-- only the moment of encounter is written
+- only the encounter is written
-- no earlier unseen event is asserted
+- no background progression is asserted
-- no background processing is claimed
+- no unseen timeline is claimed

-Latency is lived, not simulated.
+Lateness is experiential, not simulated.

----

-## VII.
-COLLISION DOES NOT FORCE RESPONSE

-A collision:
-- may be ignored
-- may be misunderstood
-- may be deferred
-- may be mishandled
-- may be forgotten

-The World does not demand reaction.

-Silence after collision is valid.

 ---